trevorm4/HeistGemPricechecker/README.md

 Setup guide

 1) `git clone https://github.com/trevorm4/HeistGemPricechecker.git`
+2) `pip install -r requirements.txt`
-2) Install tesseract executable and change path in `config.yaml` if necessary (can be found [here](https://github.com/UB-Mannheim/tesseract/wiki))
+3) Install tesseract executable and change path in `config.yaml` if necessary (can be found [here](https://github.com/UB-Mannheim/tesseract/wiki))
-3) Open `heist_pricer.ahk` and change the script/python executable/hotkey if necessary
+4) Open `heist_pricer.ahk` and change the script/python executable/hotkey if necessary
-4) Press `f3` (or the key you changed it to) in game when the gem case is in your screen and enjoy!
+5) Press `f3` (or the key you changed it to) in game when the gem case is in your screen and enjoy!

 ![text](https://i.imgur.com/wTmqVyx.png)